Taking the Leap to a Healthier You

-Whether you are interested in doing individual, relationship* or group work, making the decision to get help or guidance may bring up questions about about how to proceed and what to expect.
+Whether you are interested in doing individual, relationship* or group work, making the decision to get help or guidance may bring up questions about how to proceed and what to expect.
 The idea of talking with someone you just met about changes you want to make may, understandably, feel vulnerable or awkward.

 Free phone consultation

 - It provides us both an opportunity to connect with each other to ensure that we may be a good match to work together.

 After our phone consultation, if it seems like we could be a good fit, we will schedule the first in-person appointment.
 In preparation for that appointment, I ask prospective clients to review my Services & Policies and to complete a background form.
 (If either of us gleans from our phone chat that we wouldn’t be a good fit, I will be happy to offer you other resources and referrals.)

 During this first meeting, you will have the opportunity to:

-- We will address any questions about my of policies and procedures
+- We will address any questions about my policies and procedures

 If all parties agree, then future appointments may be scheduled in this session.
 If either of us thinks we would not be a good match, I will be happy to give referrals.